-- Peak Processing Unit clock frequency in GigaHertz achieved during the CFD solver run.
-This will be the peak frequency theoretically achievable during the run based on one of the following: - a) The standard clock frequency value from the Processing Unit Manufacturer's specification sheet (if overclocking or enhanced modes are not used in the run). - b) The maximum "turbo", "HPC" or other enhanced mode frequency value. - c) The maximum overclocked frequency value.

-NCU = Number of Processing Unit cores allocated for the run.
+AUh = (NCU NSS CCF) / 3600 Where : AUh = The total number of Unit hours allocated to a CFD job.
+An Allocation Unit hour represents the use of a unit of resource allocation for one hour (and $1 \times MAUh = 1,000,000 \times AUh$).
+For CPUs an Allocation Unit hour is equivalent to a core-hour.
+CCF = Peak Processing Unit clock frequency in GigaHertz achieved during the CFD solver run.
+This will be the peak frequency theoretically achievable during the run based on one of the following : The standard clock frequency value from the Processing Unit Manufacturer's specification sheet (if overclocking or enhanced modes are not used in the run). b) The maximum "turbo", "HPC" or other enhanced mode frequency value. c) The maximum overclocked frequency value.
+NCU = Number of Processing Unit cores used for the run.

 NSS = Number of solver wall clock seconds elapsed during the run.
-NB Message passing time during calculation must be included.
+Message passing time during calculation must be included.